 In addition to submitting a primary application through the applicable service, most medical schools require a supplemental (“secondary”) application.
 The final step in the application process is an interview.

 Here is a timeline to follow for applicants who plan to enter medical school in fall 2025:

 Become familiar with the application process.
 Good sources of information are the application service websites above and your pre-health advisor.
 Find out if your school offers a committee letter for recommendations and the process for obtaining one.

 - Gather information about medical schools.
-The Medical School Admissions Requirements (MSAR), available for purchase through the AAMC site: https://students-residents.aamc.org/medical-school-admission-requirements/medical-school-admission-requirements-applicants , is an excellent resource.
-For osteopathic medical schools, the Choose DO Explorer is available on the AACOM site here: https://choosedo.org/choose-do-explorer-registration/
+The Medical School Admissions Requirements (MSAR), available for purchase through the AAMC site, https://students-residents.aamc.org/medical-school-admission-requirements/medical-school-admission-requirements-applicants, is an excellent resource.
+For osteopathic medical schools, the Choose DO Explorer is available on the AACOM site at https://choosedo.org/choose-do-explorer-registration/

 - Continue to gain clinical and research experience throughout the next year.

 - Register for the MCAT at least two months prior to your planned test date.
 Information regarding the MCAT can be found at https://students-residents.aamc.org/applying-medical-school/taking-mcat-exam/

 - Begin studying for the MCAT several months or more before you plan to take the test.

 - Prepare for and take the MCAT if you have not already taken the test or need to retake.
-Take the MCAT in the spring if possible, but no later than early summer in order to have scores submitted to the schools early in the cycle.
+Take the MCAT in the spring if possible, but no later than the end of June in order to have scores submitted to the schools early in the cycle.